 Feel free to use Lumina and to share your metadata with others.
 We will introduce some incentives for active users who share quality metadata.

-Currently Lumina can work with x86/x64 and ARM/ARM64 files.
+Currently Lumina can work with x86/x64, ARM, PowerPC, and MIPS files.
 Support for other processors will be added in the future.

 Lumina is an experimental feature.
 While we hope that it will be useful in practice, it has many shortcomings and cannot handle many real life scenarios.
 For example, it currently has no handling of collisions, database poisoning, DDOS attacks, it is quite slow, uses very limited recognition methods, etc. We provide it for free to our active users.
 Please use it with caution and do not abuse it.
 Try to populate it with useful info.